muratk3n/thirdwave/en/README.md

 ---

 Ok.. that guy who played the French guy was the token French guy of 90s.
-Must have played that role a bazillion times \#thecore
+He must have played that role like a bazillion times \#thecore

 ---